Why This Trip?

 You'll spend the next two days driving one of the world's most spectacular routes: the 135 miles of the Denali Highway, which mostly lies above treeline and offers spectacular views that go on forever.
-It's a trip that few people make, and the gravel road means that you'll need a special rental car.
+It's a trip that few people make, and the gravel road means that you'll need a special rental car as previously mentioned.
 You'll also be driving slowly, but you wouldn't want to speed past the scenery anyway.
 Stop at pullouts like the MacLaren Summit (at milepost 37), where there's a great hike.
 Spend the night at the Clearwater Mountain Lodge, which offers camping, lodge rooms, and cabins, all surrounded by majestic scenery.

 Drive the Denali Hwy Day 2 to Copper Center